Get free weekly resources from us!

 Choosing—and yes, it’s a choice—to follow well means you exercise three simple values when it comes to your leader: You communicate proactively.
 You’re clear and concise.
 You give the benefit of the doubt.

 As a leader, you probably don’t like surprises.
 Short of birthday parties or that surprise trip to Belize, few leaders like to be caught off guard.
-You follow your leader well when you work to ensure he or she isn’t caught off guard.
+You follow your leader well when you work to ensure they aren’t caught off guard.
 When you know a curveball is coming, you let your leader know.
 When you proactively communicate what your leader needs to know, you set him or her up for success.
 If a parent is planning to call or a potential volunteer is waiting in the wings, communicate with your leader about what lies ahead.
 Doing so proves you’re a team player and that you’re invested in your leader’s success.
 Keep it clear and concise.

 This bears repeating: Your leader cares.
 And even when a decision has a negative impact on you, your team, or your ministry, guard against the temptation to believe that a negative outcome for you was the goal.
 Unintended outcomes are part of life.
 No one (especially your leader) woke up this morning conspiring against you.
 So guard your heart—and your mouth.
 Give your leader the benefit of the doubt.
 If you really need to address a problem, respect and love your leader enough to support him or her publicly and address the issue privately.
 Being a leader worth following means you demonstrate what makes a great follower.
 If you don’t follow well, how can you ask others to do the same?